sbacky/PhotoViewingApp/README.md

 # Photo Viewing App

-The purpose of this app is to provide a simple photo viewing application to store and view photos.
-The application allows users to upload pictures from their computer and stores them in the application database.
-Users will be able to upload single pictures and pictures in bulk.
-Users can view photos in a grid style, or one at a time.
-When viewing pictures as a gird, users can select a picture and view it in fullscreen.
+The purpose of this projec is to provide a simple photo viewing application to store and view photos in the web browser (That isnt social media).
+The application allows users to upload pictures from their computer and store them in the application database.
+Users will be able to upload pictures one at a time.
+Users can view photos in a grid style, or as a list.
+Wether viewing pictures as a gird or a list, users can select a picture and view it in fullscreen from a detail page.

 Latest Release: [Version 0.1.1](#version-011)